 - The best pest control is the eyes and hands of the gardener.
 Use soapy water to get rid of many types of pests.
 (Don’t use a soap that contains citrus oils/ingredients.)
 Planting marigolds in the vegetable garden is another way to deter pests.

-- Another of her favorite books, The Edible Ornamental Garden by John E. Bryan and Gardening When it Counts by Steve Solomon.
+- Marta recommends the following books: Four-Season Harvest: Organic Vegetables From Your Home Garden All Year Long by Eliot Coleman; The Edible Ornamental Garden by John E. Bryan; and Gardening When it Counts by Steve Solomon.

 If the idea of becoming a master gardener intrigues you, visit the American Horticultural Society to find a program near you.

 Your next garden can be your best-ever when you have a solid understanding of all the pieces that come together to make any garden a success.
 Combine Marta’s master gardener advice with my free, printable Gardening Self-Assessment and you’ll have the insights and tools to make your next garden your best garden!